chihchun/snapcraft-docker/README.md

 # Known issue
 * Your user id on docker host must be between 500-1100 to be able to use _sudo apt-get_ from snapcraft.
-* docker will create the volume folder with root permission, which will leave ./.local/share/snapcraft and ./snap in current build folder.
 * snapcraft will generate amd64 named snap in i386 container, if you are running from amd64 docker host.

 Please report issues to https://github.com/chihchun/snapcraft-docker/issues